User Guide — Patient Risk Adjustment and the Diagnosis Gaps Dashboard

 -

-To view the list of dismissed diagnoses, expand the Dismissed Diagnosis section in the Patient Risk dashboard.
+To view the list of dismissed diagnoses, display the Dismissed tab.
 Each dismissed diagnosis displays the dismissal justification and the user who dismissed the diagnosis.

 Note: Diagnosis gaps are dismissed at the ICD-10 code level.
-This means that if a provider dismisses an ICD-10 code, all instances of the same ICD-10 code received from various sources are also considered dismissed in the Patient Risk dashboard.
-If an ICD-10 code is captured from a claim, and a provider has previously dismissed that same ICD-10 code, the Patient Risk dashboard displays the diagnosis as dismissed.
+This means that if a provider dismisses an ICD-10 code, all instances of the same ICD-10 code received from various sources are also considered dismissed in the Diagnosis Gaps dashboard.
+If an ICD-10 code is captured from a claim, and a provider has previously dismissed that same ICD-10 code, the Diagnosis Gaps dashboard displays the diagnosis as dismissed.
 If you remove a diagnosis from the patient chart by mistake, you can reinstate it (see To reinstate a dismissed diagnosis).

-If you dismiss a diagnosis from the Patient Risk dashboard in error, or the diagnosis is later found to be relevant for the patient, you can return the diagnosis to the list.
+If you dismiss a diagnosis in error, or the diagnosis is later found to be relevant for the patient, you can return the diagnosis to the list.

 - In the patient chart, click the Problems tab on the left side of the page.
 The Patient Risk score or x Diagnosis Gaps appears at the top of the list.
-Click this link to view the Patient Risk dashboard.
+Click this link to view the Diagnosis Gaps dashboard.

-Follow this procedure during an encounter to update an existing ICD-10 code in the Patient Risk dashboard.
+Follow this procedure during an encounter to update an existing ICD-10 code in the Diagnosis Gaps dashboard.

 - In the patient chart, click the Problems tab on the left side of the page.
 The Patient Risk score or x Diagnosis Gaps appears at the top of the list.
-Click this link to view the Patient Risk dashboard.
+Click this link to view the Diagnosis Gaps dashboard.

-After you choose a diagnosis, the Update ICD option appears.
-Click Update ICD to change the current ICD-10 code to another code.
+Click Update ICD next to the diagnosis to change the current ICD-10 code to another code.

 -